- Parental burnout is caused by chronic parenting stress, with severe symptoms and consequences.

 Meditation is the most common form of practicing mindfulness.

 Mindful parenting can help parents stay in the moment rather than ruminating about the past or worrying about the future.
 Parents’ emotional regulation can be improved, resulting in a reduction in stress12.

 Do Not Compare

-Parents of school-aged children often compare their children’s performance with those of their peers.
+Parents of school-aged children often compare their children’s performance with their peers.
 Sometimes they also compare themselves to other parents.